-We’ve targeted our designs and approach to giving the end user what they want: an orthotic that is extremely accurate, lightweight, beautiful, durable, and feels like part of their foot!
+We’ve targeted our designs and approach to giving the end-user what they want: an orthotic that is extremely accurate, lightweight, beautiful, durable, and feels like part of their foot!
 Many potential patients have reached out and referred their medical professionals to us -- when we contact them about SOLS based on their patient’s recommendation, we’ve noticed a higher conversion rate since customer interest in the product has already been confirmed.
-Both patients and providers are very enthusiastic about the cutting-edge aspect of the technology.
+Both patients and providers are very enthusiastic about the cutting-edge aspect of technology.

 In what way are you using Pipedrive and Yesware together, and how do the different tools enhance each other?

 Yesware and Pipedrive together are great!
 On average, a sale usually involves 2.8 interactions with providers (most of which occur over email).
 Yesware allows us to auto-tag these emails to go right into our pipeline.